Pradeep-1612/CRM-Dashboard/README.md

-# CRM Dashboard - Django Project
+# Customer Relationship Management (CRM) Dashboard with Python, Django, and PostgreSQL
 #### Overview

 This Django project uses PostgreSQL as the database.
 It provides an API to list users and includes a custom management command to populate the database with data.